-Fishing calamari and sepiidaes is becoming more and more popular thanks to the research on artificial lures that give good satisfactions.
+Fishing calamari and cuttlefish is becoming more and more popular thanks to the research on artificial lures that give good satisfactions.

-First of all we have to mark the difference between calamari, sepiidaes and squid.
+First of all we have to mark the difference between calamari, cuttlefish and squid.

 Calamari’s body (Loligo vulgaris) is extended, with two rhomboidal flippers at the sides of the tapered body that makes them looks like a rounded lance’s tip.
 Its eyes are on the sides, the two longest tentacles have different dimensions and are partially retractable, while the eight shortest tentacles of different dimensions have regular suckers arranged in two lines.